Rosalita/rust-cli/README.md

 Running executable with --help shows the doc comments with usage, arguments and options.

 To run specifying an option
- * long form: `./target/debug/rust-httpserver.exe --port 1234`
+ * long form: `./target/debug/rust-cli.exe --port 1234`
- * short form: `./target/debug/rust-httpserver.exe -p 1234`
+ * short form: `./target/debug/rust-cli.exe -p 1234`

+By default only error logs will be shown, to see different logs set the `RUST_LOG` env var as appropriate.
+To see all logs set the level to trace `export RUST_LOG=trace`.